Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 Installation is hardwired and may require professional help, especially if you're adding starter-disable functionality.
 Once installed, though, it's solid.
 Tracking updates are fast, history is detailed, and alerts are reliable.

-Compared to SpaceHawk, this tracker isn’t about discretion or portability.
-Compared to Trak-4, it’s more aggressive and action-oriented.
-So it ranks higher, but not at the top in our list.
+Compared to SpaceHawk, this tracker isn't about discretion or portability.
+Compared to Trak-4, it's more aggressive and action-oriented.
+So it ranks higher, but not at the top of this list.

-Pick Fleet1st Wired GPS tracker, if you need real control over high-value vehicles, this hardwired tracker is worth a serious look.
+Pick the Fleet1st Wired GPS tracker if you need real control over high-value vehicles, it's worth a serious look.

 Key Features